-COVID-19: Capital Market Support Committee to raise N1bn – The Sun Nigeria
+COVID-19: Capital market support committee to raise N1bn – The Sun Nigeria

-This was stated by the Acting Director General of the SEC, Ms. Mary Uduk in Abuja, Tuesday.
+In a bid to support the fight against COVID-19 and its impact on the Nigerian economy, the capital market community has launched an initiative to raise N1 billion within the shortest possible time.

-Uduk disclosed that the fund is expected to assist in cushioning the effects of the pandemic on poor and venerable Nigerians as well as providing some critical medical supplies.
+Acting Director General, Securities and Exchange Commission (SEC), Mary Uduk, who disclosed this in Abuja yesterday, said the fund is expected to assist in cushioning the effects of the pandemic on poor and venerable Nigerians as well as providing some critical medical supplies.

-She said, “The Committee has commenced work and has set a target to raise the sum of One Billion Naira (

 While acknowledging on-going efforts at providing critical medical supplies and palliatives to Nigerians, Uduk stated that the Nigerian capital market community recognises that more still needs to be done, especially for the vulnerable and less privileged in the society.

-“To this end, the Nigerian capital market community, led by the Securities and Exchange Commission, on Thursday, April 16, 2020, inaugurated a market-wide Committee, the Capital Market Support Committee on Covid-19, to coordinate the capital market community’s effort in mitigating the medical and economic impact of the pandemic on the vulnerable and the less privileged.
+“To this end, the Nigerian capital market community, led by the SEC, on April 16, 2020, inaugurated a market-wide Committee, the Capital Market Support Committee on Covid-19, to coordinate the capital market community’s effort in mitigating the medical and economic impact of the pandemic on the vulnerable and the less privileged.

 We urge fellow Nigerians to continue to take all necessary safety precautions and abide by all directives issued by the Federal Government and its relevant agencies.
 Together, we will overcome this pandemic” she added.